build-week-apis/tipsease/README.md

 **Tip a Service Worker**

         PUT: /serviceWorkers/pay/:id
-send an object with the payment ammount in the form of:
+send an object with the payment ammount and name of user whos tipping in the form of:
         {
-                payment: 10 (or whatever the ammount is) }
+                payment: 10 (or whatever the ammount is),
+                senderUsername: "whatever their username is"
+        }